codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-Yet, Class selectors are far more superior.
+Yet, `class selectors` are far more superior.
-As you see that a Class can have more than 1 member.
-This time, we're gonna define Classes and their styles firstly.
-Later, we'll decide which elements will join the Classes and each element will join more than 1 Class.
+As you see that a class can have more than 1 member.
+This time, we're gonna define classes and their styles firstly.
+Later, we'll decide which elements will join the classes and each element will join more than 1 class.

 `CSS code:`
 <script src="https://gist.github.com/codenart/df4a9eb30406234057ed8a28a61c4b63.js">